-Ferrari and Formula 1, entities that go hand-in-hand with one another.
-A constant since the inception of the world championship in 1950, Ferrari is the most successful team in the sport's history.
+Ferrari and Formula 1 are entities that go hand-in-hand with one another.
+Since the inception of the world championship in 1950, Ferrari has been the most successful team in the sport's history.

 Despite a lean period in modern times, Ferrari still remains THE team to drive for, with such a rich and vibrant history emanating from its Maranello home.

-One of his team-mates that day Alberto Ascari would take the first drivers' title by a Scuderia driver in 1952, repeating the success in 1953, meaning he is one of only two drivers to win back-to-back championships with Ferrari.
-His form was scintillating, winning nine races in a row across both seasons - a record only equalled by Sebastian Vettel for Red Bull in 2013.
+One of his team-mates that day, Alberto Ascari, would take the first drivers' title by a Scuderia driver in 1952, repeating the success in 1953, meaning he is one of only two drivers to win back-to-back championships with Ferrari.
+His form was scintillating, winning nine races in a row across both seasons—a record only equaled by Sebastian Vettel for Red Bull in 2013.

 The great Juan Manuel Fangio joined for the 1956 season following the withdrawal of Mercedes from the championship, taking three victories on the way to his fourth drivers' championship.

 The final championship victory a Ferrari driver would enjoy would come in 1958 at the hands of Englishman Mike Hawthorn.
 Just one victory was enough for Hawthorn to become Britain's first world champion.
 He would retire following his success at the end of a year of tragedy, where team-mates Peter Collins and Luigi Musso died in competition.